 Activities in Fourni

 During your holidays in Fourni you can escape city life and get in touch with nature.
 Explore the countryside, walk on blooming hills and discover hidden chapels through amazing hiking trails.
 There are many short and more challenging hikes with amazing views both in Fourni and Thymaina, leading to old chapels, quaint mills, traditional villages and remote coves.
 You can also try water sports such as diving and snorkelling, go fishing, try horse-riding and watch the sunset from the beach or at a beautiful hilltop.

 Despite the small size of the islands, there are quite a few options for night fun!
 Particularly during the summer months, there are many local festivals taking place on the islands.
 We recommend that you attend one of the panigiria, to try delicious food, drink and dance till morning!
 If you’re looking for a laid-back night out, you can enjoy a glass of wine at the lounge bars in Chora or head to a taverna to listen to traditional Greek music, drink and eat mouthwatering dishes.

-Beautiful stone mills at a blooming hilltop in Fourni
+Beautiful stone mills in Fourni